MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 Many components of this architecture are the same as the [basic Azure OpenAI end-to-end chat architecture](./basic-openai-e2e-chat.yml#components).
 The following list highlights only the changes to the basic architecture.

 - [Azure OpenAI](/azure/well-architected/service-guides/azure-openai) is used in both the basic and this baseline architecture.
 Azure OpenAI is a fully managed service that provides REST API access to Azure OpenAI's language models, including the GPT-4, GPT-3.5-Turbo, and embeddings set of models.
-The baseline architecture takes advantage of enterprise features such as [virtual network and private link](/azure/ai-services/cognitive-services-virtual-networks) that the basic architecture does not implement.
+The baseline architecture takes advantage of enterprise features such as [virtual network and private link](/azure/ai-services/cognitive-services-virtual-networks) that the basic architecture doesn't implement.
 - [Azure AI Studio](/azure/ai-studio/what-is-ai-studio) is a platform that you can use to build, test, and deploy AI solutions.
 AI Studio is used in this architecture to build, test, and deploy the prompt flow orchestration logic for the chat application.
 In this architecture, Azure AI Studio provides the [managed virtual network](/azure/ai-studio/how-to/configure-managed-network) for network security.
-See the [networking section](#networking) for more details.
+For more information, see the [networking section](#networking) for more details.
 - [Application Gateway](/azure/well-architected/service-guides/azure-application-gateway) is a layer 7 (HTTP/S) load balancer and web traffic router.
 It uses URL path-based routing to distribute incoming traffic across availability zones and offloads encryption to improve application performance.
 - [Web Application Firewall (WAF)](https://azure.microsoft.com/products/web-application-firewall/) is a cloud-native service that protects web apps from common exploits such as SQL injection and cross-site scripting.
 Web Application Firewall provides visibility into the traffic to and from your web application, enabling you to monitor and secure your application.
 - [Azure Key Vault](https://azure.microsoft.com/products/key-vault/) is a service that securely stores and manages secrets, encryption keys, and certificates.
 It centralizes the management of sensitive information.